 With Storyteller's mantra of self-contained specifications in mind, you need some Fixtures to construct new Invoice and InvoiceDetail objects.
 If an InvoiceDetail was sufficiently complicated, I would probably choose to:

-1. Create a Fixture completely dedicated to creating a single detail
+Fixturecompletely dedicated to creating a single detail - Create a

 The missing piece of the list above is how to attach the InvoiceDetail objects created inside the embedded section to the new Invoice object created by the parent Fixture, and that is where the Context.State becomes useful.